ministryofjustice/laa-check-client-qualifies/README.md

 To add a new feature flag, set a `"#{flag_name.upcase}_FEATURE_FLAG"` env var with value `"ENABLED"` in all environments where you want the flag enabled.
 Then add `flag_name` to the list of flags  in `app/lib/feature_flags.rb`.

+When adding a `flag_name` to the list of static flags, you will need to decide if this is a `"global"` flag i.e. always taken from the env var and not the session, or a `"session"` flag i.e. taken from the `session_data` of the check.

+We introduced this as a way of making our feature flags 'backwards compatible' - if a user check is underway during the switch-on of a flag, their user journey will not be affected and they can continue through their check with the flag value that was set at the beginning of their journey.

 To use the feature flag in your code, just call `FeatureFlags.enabled?(:flag_name)`.
+There is an optional `session_data` argument which you must use if you wish to derive the flag value from the `session_data`.
+Usage is `FeatureFlags.enabled?(:flag_name, session_data)`.

 In tests, you can temporarily enable a feature flag by setting the ENV value.
 However, flags are _not_ reset between specs, so to avoid polluting other tests use an `around` block and change the ENV value back once the test has run.